 Then she said:

-“To begin healing, you need to find a mentor.
-A community of support.
-And follow your passion…do more of what gives you joy, daily.”
+“To begin healing, you need to do 3 things.
+Find a mentor, get with a community of support, and follow your passion by doing more of what gives you joy, daily.”

 Good thing: I chose to follow my passion (running outside).